Tag: Andrew Rosindell

 The below Parliamentary question was asked by Andrew Rosindell on 2016-10-10.

-To ask the Secretary of State for International Trade, what steps his Department is taking to promote trade between the UK and (a) Australia and (b) New Zealand.
+To ask the Secretary of State for Defence, what steps his Department is taking to maintain discipline in the Army after changing the rules on physical punishment.

 • Andrew Rosindell – 2015 Parliamentary Question to the Foreign and Commonwealth Office